2 min read

 Most of our teas are screened via gongfu style brewing using a high leaf to water ratio and short steep times, which selects for complexity and endurance.
 We recommend, loosely:

-• 3-7 g of tea per 100 mL of water for gongfu style
+• 3-7 g of tea per 100 mL gaiwan or small teapot for gongfu style

-• 2-3 g of tea per mug of water for “mug-style”
+• ~3 g of tea per mug for "bottomless mug" or large

-• 2-3 g of tea per 8 oz. of water for Western teapot style
+• ~3 g of tea per cup of water for Western teapot style

-Again, we encourage exploration and getting to know a tea over a long period of time, so please take our guidelines as only a starting place.
+Again, we encourage exploration and getting to know a tea over time, so please take our guidelines as only a starting place.
 Happy brewing!